ZervoTheProtogen/srmp-public/manual.md

 </details>
 ‎

 Now that you have the IP of your router, open a web browser and put it into the address field (do not search for it, enter it as an address).
 It should open a webpage, if it doesn’t and just searches instead, put http:// in front of the address.
-Now log in with the credentials you found earlier, some routers display a default status page and requires you to press something before showing the login prompt.
+Now log in with the credentials you found earlier.
+Note that some routers display a default status page and requires you to press something before showing the login prompt.

 ![srmpUseHostPortforwardLogin](./screenshots/srmp-use-host-portforward-login.jpg)

-Once you are logged in try to find the port forwarding section, for me it was under “NAT/QoS”.
-It will look a little different on every router.
+Once you are logged in try to find the port forwarding section, it might be labeled something like "NAT" or just "Port Forward".
+It will look a little bit different on every router.
 Add a new rule.

 ![srmpUseHostPortforwardAdd](./screenshots/srmp-use-host-portforward-add.jpg)